 Concessional loans are a loan type so are a government asset – in the same way that any other lender would record loans made as assets.
 Loans are financial assets, distinct from non‑financial assets such as land or computer equipment.

-Do concessional loans made affect the underlying cash balance?
+10. Do concessional loans made affect the underlying cash balance (UCB)?

-Does any aspect of a concessional loan affect the underlying cash balance?
+11. Does any aspect of a concessional loan affect the UCB?

 Yes.
-The underlying cash balance will be affected by interest - interest:
+UCB will be affected by interest – interest:

-- received on the concessional loan improves the underlying cash balance
+- received on the concessional loan improves the UCB

-- paid by the government on money borrowed to finance the concessional loan worsens the underlying cash position – however, as the government borrows globally and not for individual programs, the interest expense is not itemised separately.
+- paid by the government on money borrowed to finance the concessional loan worsens the UCB – however, as the government borrows globally and not for individual programs, the interest expense is not itemised separately.

 Concessional loans provide a benefit to the borrower (also see Q1).
 Financially, the benefit is calculated as the net present value of the cash inflows and outflows from the loan, using the market rate as a discount factor.